 Many people experience positive results from their first session, but it depends on the severity of your condition and how well your body responds in terms of how often you should continue osteopathy for.
 In most cases, to see changes and make progress, it’s recommended that you book your appointments no longer than two weeks apart.
 Weekly treatments can help with faster progress.
 If you want to simply manage your symptoms and keep them at bay, booking every three to four weeks can be useful.

-Are there any side effects to osteopathy?
+Are there any side effects of osteopathy?

 Osteopathy is typically regarded as a safe treatment that only causes minor side effects.
 Some people might notice mild soreness or pain where they’ve had the treatment, as well as fatigue or headaches.
 These symptoms can develop within a few hours of your session, but they often disappear on their own within a couple of days.